guilhemmarchand/nmon-for-splunk/docs/binaries.rst

 * resources/create_agent.py.gz:

-This Python script (must be uncompressed before execution) is a tool provided to create different version of the TA-nmon technical addon, such as for instance having one for your Production servers, one for non-production and sending data to different indexes.
+This Python script (must be uncompressed before execution) is a tool provided to create different version of the TA-nmon technical addon.

+For example, you can use it to create a specific TA-nmon version for your critical production servers, and another version for your non production servers.

+Each of the TA-nmon version would have its own parameters, such as the indexes, the data accuracy (interval between measures), etc.

 Detailed documentation: :ref:`create_agent_py`